trueblacker/dbwrap/README.md

 # dbwrap

 Package to wrap & simplify (hopefully) access to an SQL database.
-Works on top of "database/sql" and not an ORM.
+Works on top of "database/sql" and IS NOT an ORM.
 Features:

 * Encapsulate low-level database access in a set of application-logic functions